 That said, you wouldn’t feel like you’d touched base down under without soaking up the iconic Sydney Opera House.
 This hotbed of culture is perhaps one of the most recognizable sights in Australia, and a melting pot of theatre, comedy, and dance.

-Sydney’s famous harbour and the Sydney Harbour Bridge offers great photo opportunities especially if you can include a Harbour Cruise.
+Sydney’s famous harbour and the Sydney Harbour Bridge offer great photo opportunities especially if you can include a Harbour Cruise.

-As part of an organised tour, you could also cover Melbourne and its stunning Yarra Valley and its wineries, a sunset and sunrise visit to Uluru in the Northern Territory and a visit to Perth with a peaceful Swan River cruise.
+As part of an organised tour, you could also cover Melbourne and its stunning Yarra Valley and its wineries, a sunset and sunrise visit to Uluru in the Northern Territory, camel rides at sunset in Broome and a visit to Perth with a peaceful Swan River cruise.
 There are many Australian landmarks to enjoy we have only mentioned a few.

 Australia – Cash and Credit Cards